-The transmission measurements were made using a Bruker Optics - IFS 125HR, which is a high resolution Fourier transform infrared spectrometer (FTS).
-Measurements were made at 5 K and at room temperature in a focused beam with a 2 mm diameter illuminating aperture over a spectral range of 29 cm-1 to 648 cm-1, with a spectral resolution of 2 cm-1.
+The transmission measurements were made using a Bruker Optics-IFS 125HR, which is a high-resolution Fourier transform infrared spectrometer (FTS).
+Measurements were made at 5 K and at room temperature in a focused beam with a 2 mm diameter illuminating aperture over a spectral range of 29 cm-1 to $648 \text{ cm}^{-1}$ , with a spectral resolution of $2 \text{ cm}^{-1}$ .
 The filters were placed in a sample holder.
-A 2 mm aperture was placed in front of the holder to control the beams size.
-The sample holder with both the filter and an open aperture was attached to a rod which moved through the optical path.
+A 2 mm aperture was placed in front of the holder to control the beam size.
+The sample holder with both the filter and an open aperture was attached to a rod that moved through the optical path.
 First, a reference spectrum was collected for the open aperture (without filter).
 Then, for the linear variable filters the rod was moved down manually in segments of 3 mm to measure the transmission of the varying bandpasses along the filters.
-The transmission spectra was then calculated by taking the ratio of the beam spectrum going through the filter divided by the reference beam spectrum going through the hole.
+The transmission spectra were then calculated by taking the ratio of the beam spectrum going through the filter divided by the reference beam spectrum going through the hole.